LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

 * Updates the existing articles
 * Adds new articles if there are any
-* Disables all articles that aren’t returned by the CMS
+* Deletes all articles that aren't returned by the CMS but were stored during the previous sync

 Sync with the CMS after any making changes to the content in the CMS so that the knowledge base is updated accordingly.
 Once you sync, you can add or update the intents associated with articles as needed.